Vault Structure

 Git Integration

-Section titled “Git Integration”All write operations (vault_write, vault_patch, capture_lesson) auto-commit to git.
+Section titled “Git Integration”By default, all write operations (vault_write, vault_patch, capture_lesson) auto-commit to git.
 This ensures:

 - Full history of changes